noncombatant/bean-machine/README.md

 knows about.
 Normally, you shouldn’t expect to see invalid certificates on real, public internet sites.

-But for running servers (like Bean Machine) on your own computer at home, it’s OK, and you can click through this warning without hurting anything.
+But for running servers (like Bean Machine) **on your own computer at home**, it’s OK, and you can click through this warning without hurting anything.
 Although you know you are talking to your own server, the browser doesn’t ‘know’ that, and so it warns you out of an abundance of caution.

 (For public web sites like facebook.com or google.com, such a warning would be important and real, and you should not click through it!)